acwilson96/viagogo-coding-challenge/README.md

   * VIP Tickets: Up to 100 available, price ranges between $1000 to $50,000
   * Premium Tickets: Up to 10,000 available, price ranges between $200 to $800.
   * General Tickets: Up to 100,000 available, price ranges between $10 to $200.

+* It is possible to query for events outside of the World; i.e. -100, -100 or 25,25.
+It would be easy to prevent this, but letting martians outside of earth know about events is always friendly :)

 ## Installation/Usage